 On February 5, 2019, the Company entered into a lease agreement for new office space in Bridgewater, New Jersey, or the Lease.
 The Lease commenced on August 15, 2019, or the Commencement Date, for an 11-year period, with two five-year renewal options.
-Subject to the terms of the Lease, Amarin will have a one-time option to terminate the agreement effective on the first day of the ninety-seventh month after the Commencement Date upon advance written notice and a termination payment specified in the Lease.
-Under the Lease, the Company pays monthly rent of approximately \$0.1 million for the first year following the Commencement Date, and such rent will increase by a nominal percentage every year following the first anniversary of the Commencement Date.
+Subject to the terms of the Lease, Amarin will have a one-time option to terminate the agreement effective on the first day of the 97th month after the Commencement Date upon advance written notice and a termination payment specified in the Lease.
+Under the Lease, the Company paid monthly rent of approximately \$0.1 million for the first year following the Commencement Date, and such rent increases by a nominal percentage every year following the first anniversary of the Commencement Date.
 In addition, Amarin receives certain abatements subject to the limitations in the Lease.
-The operating lease liability is \$10.6 million and \$10.6 million and the operating lease right-of-use asset is \$8.0 million and \$8.1 million, as of March 31, 2021 and December 31, 2020, respectively.
-The lease expense for the three months ended March 31, 2021 and 2020 is approximately \$0.4 million and \$0.4 million, respectively.
+The operating lease liability is \$10.5 million and \$10.6 million and the operating lease right-of-use asset is \$7.8 million and \$8.1 million, as of September 30, 2021 and December 31, 2020, respectively.